zoe-pith/pith-site/supperclub.md

 Pith’s supper club is a weekly convivial dinner in a Brooklyn townhouse.
 Jonah and his small team serve an extensive and improvisational meal focusing on seasonal and local ingredients.

 Please expect the meal to last roughly two hours.
-The price of dinner is non-refundable $85 per person, with an optional beverage pairing.
+The price of dinner is $85 per person, with an optional beverage pairing.
 This price is all inclusive and gratuities are politely declined.
-Because of the small and infrequent nature of the supper club, substitutions can not be accommodated and we pre-sell transferable but non- refundable tickets.
+Because of the small and infrequent nature of the supper club, substitutions can not be accommodated and we pre-sell transferable but non-refundable tickets.
 The Pith supper club is a worker-owned cooperative, with profits shared equitably between all those involved.

 At the moment the Pith supper club is fully booked.
 Please [join our mailing list](http://eepurl.com/bZ8dIf)